phlntn/ddc/README.md

 This document contains a list of all VCP codes (not guaranteed to work for your monitor):
 http://d.pr/f/ea49 (.doc, see page 20)

-Two free (and very complex) Windows tools to detect your monitor's capabilities:
+Two free (but very complex) Windows tools to detect your monitor's capabilities:
 http://www.entechtaiwan.com/lib/softmccs.shtm
 http://www.portrait.com/enu/dt/toolbox.html